alexanderchuranov/Metaresc/README.md

 `bitfield`. `bitfields` could be specified as `size` field only with the first declaration method, because compiler can't calculate `offsetof` for the `bitfields`.

+Size should be specified in bytes, i.e. number of elemenets in this dynamic array will be calculated as total size divided by size of one element.
+Size specification for double pointers will affect only top level pointer, and second level pointer will be serialized as a single element.

 Descriptors for pointer fields that are generated from DWARF debug info have structured resource configured according to the first